Like a Prayer (album): Background

 "Because in Catholicism you are a born sinner and you're a sinner all your life.
 No matter how you try to get away from it, the sin is within you all the time.
 It was this fear that haunted me; it taunted and pained me every moment.
 My music was probably the only distraction I had".

-— —Madonna talking about her Catholic upbringing, one of the themes that influenced Like a Prayer.
+— —Madonna talking about her Catholic upbringing, one of the themes that shaped Like a Prayer.

 1988 was a quiet year on the recording front for Madonna.
 Following the lack of critical and commercial success of her 1987 film Who's That Girl, she acted in the Broadway production Speed-the-Plow.
 However, unfavorable reviews once again caused her discomfort.
 Her marriage to actor Sean Penn ended and the couple filed for divorce in January 1989.
 Madonna had also turned 30, the same age at which her mother had died, and thus experienced more emotional turmoil.
 "I wouldn't say [turning 30] was traumatic [...] [but] [it] was the age my mother was [when she died].
 I just flipped because I kept thinking, 'I'm now outliving my mother'", she recalled.

-As the new decade was approaching, the "greed is good" mentality of the mid-1980s was starting to fade away because of the Black Monday.
-The rise of rap acts like Public Enemy and Run-DMC, and grunge precursors like Faith No More and Jane's Addiction, created a change in the public's mood; Madonna came to the conclusion that she had to move away from teen appeal and the "commercial gloss" of her previous works if she wanted to reach more mature audiences and create longevity in the music industry.
+As the new decade was approaching, the "greed is good" mentality of the mid-1980s was starting to fade away because of Black Monday.
+The rise of rap acts like Public Enemy and Run-DMC, and alternative rock bands like Faith No More and Jane's Addiction, changed the public mood; Madonna came to the conclusion that she had to move away from teen appeal and the "commercial gloss" of her previous works if she wanted to reach more mature audiences and secure longevity in the music industry.
 She wanted her new sound to be "instinctive rather than calculating", and knew her next record had to be "vibrant, challenging, and different".

 Realizing that it was time to show a "darker, more spiritual side" of her, Madonna took a "more sophisticated approach"; she revealed that, "in the past I wrote a lot of songs that [revealed my inner self], but I felt they were too honest or too frightening or too scary and I decided not to record them".
 Thoughtfully, she sifted through her personal journals and diaries, and began considering her options.
 She had certain matters on her mind, including her troubled relationship with Penn, her family, the loss of her mother, and even her belief in God; "What was it I wanted to say?
 I wanted [the album] to speak to things on my mind", she explained.